RobbeElsermans/SSR/Portfolio/SSR_Portfolio/Portfolio.md

 # SSR
-By Thomas Kramp, Robbe Elsermans, and Adam ...
+By Thomas Kramp, Robbe Elsermans, and Adam Hejduk

 ## Intro